Open Politics is a student-focused initiative which aims to:

 This campaign, designed with students as partners as part of ‘Open Politics’, engaged Open University students and the wider public in making a difference by learning about political engagement.
 The campaign asked people to think about individuals who’ve made a change in society and the impact they've had (politically, democratically, socially), with people submitting their nominated changemaker on Twitter (search #OUatUKPW on twitter to see the submissions).

-We are building on our partnership with UK Parliament Week, and the work undertaken so far by ‘Open Politics’, with a guide to making political and social change.
-The guide encourages people to engage with the UK Parliament in particular, as well as politics more generally, giving people the essential knowledge and tools needed to make change.
+The resources encourage people to engage with the different parliaments, as well as politics more generally, giving people the essential knowledge and tools needed to make change.

-In this document we have highlighted some of the changemakers nominated by OU students and the wider public.
-We hope this guide will help you to understand how you can be a changemaker, with the nominations an inspiration to making change, whether big or small.
+In these resources we have highlighted some of the changemakers nominated by OU students and the wider public.
+We hope they will help you understand how you can be a changemaker, with the nominations an inspiration to making change, whether big or small.

-We were thrilled to receive positive feedback about Changemakers from Sir Lindsay Hoyle MP (The Speaker of the House of Commons) and The Rt Hon the Lord Fowler (The Lord Speaker), who said about our work in 2020:
+We were thrilled to receive positive feedback about Changemakers from Sir Lindsay Hoyle MP (The Speaker of the House of Commons) and The Rt Hon the Lord Fowler (The Lord Speaker to 2021), who said about our work in 2020:

 “This year, UK Parliament Week reached almost one million people.
 I think this is a number that should be celebrated throughout the nations.
 I am delighted to hear that your energy and enthusiasm for UKPW has helped Changemakers become such a big and inspiring project.
 The collaboration video, joining up Changemakers and UKPW, has had a fantastic effect, engaging OU students and many more across the higher education sector and beyond.
 The UK Parliament Week team look forward to working with you again next year to build on this successful collaboration and make both #UKPW and #ChangeMakers bigger and better.
 I believe that together, we can make a mark and bring the people together to talk about what matters to them.”